slurmulon/bach/docs/guide.md

 #### Nesting

-Nesting is basically when you have a collection that's contained in something else.
-In the most general sense, it's a way to describe a hierarchy.
+Nesting, in the most general sense, is whenever you have one thing that contains another.
+You can think of it as a way to describe the general pattern of a hierarchy.

 For instance, reflecting back to the example found in the [Tracks](#tracks) section, the first beat of the list contains a set, which contains both a scale and a chord.
 Both the scale and the chord are nested within the set.